zilch/type-route/docs/api-reference/router/create-router.md

 });
 ```

 `createRouter` will create a `Router` object.
 Immediately destructuring this `Router` object into the properties your application needs is the recommended style.
+The exact properties available will differ depending on if you're using `type-route` or `type-route/core`.
+For details on what is returned by each checkout the [Type Route without React](../../guides/type-route-without-react.md) guide.